 The top Chinese schools with which we have been collaborating include Tsinghua University, Peking University, and University of Science and Technology of China.
 The program has been rated as highly successful by all faculty and students who have participated.
 Based on our experience, we plan to continue the program and invite approximately 18 Chinese students who have completed their junior year and who would come to Stanford next summer to participate alongside our own undergraduates as part of the REU program.

-If you would like to host a UGVR student in summer 2018, we need a position description from you by November 20th.
-Please complete the position description form and send it to Ming Luo <mailto:firstname.lastname@example.org> .
+If you would like to host a UGVR student in the summer, please pay attention to the invitation sent out by Professor Pam Hinds, the faculty director in mid-late October.
+We need a position description from you by late November.
+Please complete the position description form and send it to Ming Luo at firstname.lastname@example.org.
 Ming is the UGVR Program Manager who has been coordinating the program with the Chinese Universities.

 In order to identify top quality students, have their paperwork processed by the registrar, and get visas in time for the summer program, we have developed a fairly aggressive timeline.